RichaShama/Sentiment-Analysis/README.md

 I have tried the following two models.
 I chose MAE because it is relatively easy to interpret and outliers aren’t particularly bad in for this type of model.

-I tried three different models:
+I tried the following models:
 *	**Naive Bayes**
 *	**Logistic Regression**